BrandonKh/brandonkh/README.md

 ![I am a FullStack Developer](https://github.com/BrandonKh/brandonkh/blob/main/banner.png)

-Gained substantial web development experience through a range of independent projects, along with a proven aptitude for collaborative engagement within a team environment.
-Committed to fostering a positive workplace environment that drives project success.
-I am a huge basketball enthousiaste and I am currently creating my own website & application for it.
+With a passion for coding and a love for creating practical tools, I have amassed substantial experience in web development through a series of independent projects.
+My journey in coding is driven by a desire to craft solutions that make my everyday tasks easier.

+One of my ongoing projects reflects my deep enthusiasm for basketball.
+Combining my passion for the sport with my coding skills, I am currently developing a comprehensive website and application dedicated to basketball enthusiasts.
+This project not only allows me to indulge in my love for the game but also serves as a platform where fellow fans can gather, share insights, and engage in discussions.

 <h3 align="left">Languages and Tools:</h3>